christian-evangelism-media/.github/profile/README.md

 ## Architecture

-The platform follows a client-server architecture with separate public and admin frontends:
+The platform follows a client-server architecture with separate public and operations frontends:

 - **Public Frontend (cem-web)**: User-facing SPA for browsing and ordering media
-- **Admin Frontend (cem-admin)**: Administrative panel for managing content, orders, and users
+- **Operations Frontend (cem-ops)**: Operations panel for managing content, orders, users, and customer service
 - **Backend (cem-api)**: RESTful API with role-based access control and session-based authentication
 - **Database**: PostgreSQL with JSONB fields for multi-language content